 It is important to follow the steps below in a sequential manner, as each one is dependent upon the successful completion of its predecessor.

 NOTE: We strongly encourage you to take advantage of the benefits of electronic submission for all applicable reports.
-When using the FedLine® access solutions, your organization is obligated to comply with the terms and conditions of Operating Circular 5 (OC 5) and the Certification Practice Statement (CPS).
+When using the FedLine® Solutions, your organization is obligated to comply with the terms and conditions of Operating Circular 5 (OC 5) and the Certification Practice Statement (CPS).
 Organizations can request an unlimited number of credentials (FedLine Subscribers) for Reporting Central at no charge.
 Please ensure that you comply with the FedLine Web Solution minimum hardware and software requirements.
 For additional information, review the FedLine Web page.

 To work through the setup steps listed below, an organization first needs to identify the following: